 Can you swim with killer whales?
 Is it legal?

 How much does it cost to go snorkeling with orcas?

 Most liveaboard trips in Norway to swim with orcas cost between $5,195-$6,427 (USD).
 Because of the cost, I assumed this would be a dream realized in a very distant future.

 Enter Aqua Lofoten Adventure and the lovely Janine of Janine Marx Photography.
 Together they envisioned a trip that would be accessible to those who travel on a budget while providing the same amazing experience with orcas as the more pricey providers.
 They said goodbye to an onboard private chef and added a couple extra ‘in water’ days in case of bad weather.
 Altogether, the trip costs NOK 28,690 (US $3,289 at current exchange rates).

 Included were 8 nights and 7 days at sea on the Trio II liveaboard.
 Built in 1978, this 70ft traditional Norwegian fishing vessel was a perfect home away from home.
-It sleeps 10 people and has heating, hot showers and a jacuzzi for warming up post-swim.
+It sleeps 10 people and has heating, hot showers, and a jacuzzi for warming up post-swim.
 They’ve included 7 possible swimming days, dry suits and snorkeling gear, floatation suits for staying warm, RIB (rigid inflatable boat) transfers to the orcas, an experienced skipper, and a professional photography guide.
 And even though we were told there wouldn’t be a professional chef on board, we got lucky with trained chef, Jannicke, on board to assist with everything from meals (prepped by herself and Janine before the trip) to assisting with getting into dry suits.

 What does a typical day look like?